ItsDavidHdez/go-sql-restapi/readme.md

   After it return a token like: `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJlbWFpbCI6IiIsImV4cCI6MTY2NTcxMjAxNH0.1q4e2iHSJlgbu3fkAPdRSAHyp-y2FscKjIhLH-0c8P0`
   NOTE: If you is not register you will can't login, first you register.

-For music and songs have 2 routes.
+For music and songs have 3 routes.

 - /api/v1/songs **GET**: endpoint for get all the songs in the data base.
 - /api/v1/music **POST**: endpoint for get the song for search from iTunes API for beet the params.
 Require a _term_ for the search, for example:
   `http://localhost:3000/api/v1/music?term=luis+miguel+ayer`
+  It will search and automatic save the result in the database
+  NOTE: If you is not register o is don't login, you will can’t watch or save a song, first you login.

+- /api/v1/lyrics **POST**: endpoint for get the song for search from iTunes API for beet the params.
+Require a _artist_ and _song_ params for the search, for example:
+  `localhost:3000/api/v1/lyrics?artist=shakira&song=waka+waka`
   It will search and automatic save the result in the database
   NOTE: If you is not register o is don't login, you will can’t watch or save a song, first you login.